NathanHandley/EQWOWConverter/README.md

 **Configure and build EQWOWConverter**

-Before building, set all of your paths propertly in Configuration.cs ("Paths" section)
+Before building, set all of your paths propertly in Configuration.cs ("Paths and Files" section)

 **Condition the EQ objects**